q3769/conseq4j/README.md

 - Sequence keys: A sequence key cannot be `null`.
 Any two keys are considered "the same sequence key" if and only if `Objects.equals(key1, key2)` returns `true`.

-- Thread-safety: conseq4j is thread-safe in that there is no data corruption due to thread racing.
-However, there is no such thing as sequence among tasks submitted concurrently by different threads; that is by definition, and regardless of the sequence keys.
-Therefore, client-side multithreading is not recommended while sequencing is imperative;
-  instead, conseq4j should be used to provide concurrency, as well as sequencing.
+- Thread-safety: conseq4j is thread-safe in that no data corruption happens due to thread racing.
+Note, however, there is no such thing as sequence among tasks submitted concurrently by different threads; that is by definition, and regardless of the tasks' sequence keys.
+Therefore, client-side multithreading is not recommended while sequencing is imperative; instead, conseq4j should be used to provide concurrency, as well as sequencing.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService